The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

-Nevertheless, there’s no want to panic – there’s lots on the schedules to maintain the household entertained after your each day stroll.
+Nonetheless, there’s no want to panic – there’s lots on the schedules to hold the household entertained after your every day stroll.

-Each on terrestrial and on-demand there’s no scarcity of telly picks over the three day weekend – so whether or not you’re in search of a robust documentary or a household film, we’ve obtained you coated.
-Scroll down for all our high picks this weekend.

 Saturday 23rd May